-This page provides an overview of the MassDOT Northern Tier Passenger Rail Study — a study which is investigating the feasibility of restoring passenger rail service between North Adams, Greenfield and Boston North Station.
+This page provides an overview of the MassDOT Northern Tier Passenger Rail Study — a study that investigated the feasibility of restoring passenger rail service between North Adams, Greenfield and Boston North Station.

 Trains In The Valley created this page as part of our ongoing effort to provide useful and helpful information — on the topic of the Northern Tier Study — for interested parties and the public.